rossrobino/domco/apps/docs/src/server/content/_preview.md

 One of the main goals of domco is to be able to create full-stack JavaScript applications using vanilla JavaScript.
 Without domco, it's challenging to achieve the same developer experience as other frameworks that are based around a UI library.
 By default, domco only bundles only the code you write, making it efficient and straightforward.

-If you need a front-end framework, you can use any Vite plugin as you would in a traditional Vite application.
+If you need a UI framework, you can use any Vite plugin as you would in a traditional Vite application.

-On the server, domco is compatible with any server-side JavaScript framework that provides a web request handler taking a `Request` argument and returning a `Response`.
+domco is compatible with any server-side JavaScript framework that provides a web request handler taking a `Request` argument and returning a `Response`.
 Check out the [examples](/examples) to see how to use popular server frameworks with domco.

 ### Minimal Dependencies